Four letters. Four junctions. One pattern that shows up on every OMM clinical practice.

 💡

-OA IS THE ANSWERBoard questions almost always ask about OA because it is the top of the chain.
+OA IS THE ANSWERclinical questions almost always ask about OA because it is the top of the chain.
 Common pattern: OA = LEFT.
 Uncommon pattern: OA = RIGHT.
 If they say "common compensatory" and ask about OA, pick LEFT.
 If they say "uncommon" and ask about OA, pick RIGHT.

 Common = OA left, uncommon = OA right.